victorp24/rapidserve/backend/API.md

 **Get User Exists**
 ----
-Returns true if a user exists and false otherwise
+Returns user object if a user exists and empty json otherwise

 * **URL**